Steelwood Athletic Training Facility

 The Buckeye gymnastics program is proud of its new gym, a facility that is considered one of, if not the best, gymnastics training facilities in the country.

-Steelwood boasts spacious and accommodating training rooms for all three sports.
+As one of four Buckeye programs to call the Steelwood Athletic Training Facility home, "Steelwood" is a state-of-the-art center.
+Steelwood boasts spacious and accommodating training rooms for all four sports - men's and women's gymnastics, fencing and wrestling.
 Both the wrestling and fencing quarters each account for approximately 8,800-square feet, while the gymnastics training area features 14,000-square feet of practice area.

 The spacious wrestling room accommodates 6,500-square feet of wrestling mat area, which provides ample space for an entire team to train together, while also affording the necessary area to run sprints and conduct other agility exercises.